Prepare to install

 Three standalone VDA installers are available for download.

-Installs a VDA for Server OS.
-It supports all the VDA for Server OS options that are available with the full-product installer.
+Installs a VDA for multi-session OS.
+It supports all the VDA for multi-session OS options that are available with the full-product installer.

-Installs a VDA for Desktop OS.
-It supports all the VDA for Desktop OS options that are available with the full-product installer.
+Installs a VDA for single-session OS.
+It supports all the VDA for single-session OS options that are available with the full-product installer.

-Installs a VDA for Desktop OS that is optimized for Remote PC Access deployments or core VDI installations.
+Installs a VDA for single-session OS that is optimized for Remote PC Access deployments or core VDI installations.
 Remote PC Access uses physical machines.
-Core VDI installations are VMs that are not being used as a master image.
+Core VDI installations are VMs that are not being used as an image.
 It installs only the core services necessary for VDA connections such deployments.
-Therefore, it supports only a subset of the options that are valid with the full-product or VDAWorkstationSetup installers.
+Therefore, it supports only a subset of the options that are valid with the full-product or

 This installer does not install or contain the components used for: